CliMA/Impero.jl/docs/src/basics.md

 ```@example 1
 binary_operators
 ```
-defined then one can use Impero exactly as before.
+defined then one can use Impero exactly as before